-A quick Google search on “how to get more views on YouTube” will result in an abundance of blog posts, all filled with great advice and all the steps you’ll need to take in order to make it.
-In today’s article, we're going to talk about one of those steps, that surprisingly enough, seems to be grossly overlooked by creators.
+A quick Google search on “how to get more views on YouTube” will result in an abundance of blog posts, all filled with great advice and all the steps you’ll need to take in order to grow your viewer count.
+In today’s article, we're going to talk about one of those steps that, surprisingly enough, seems to be grossly overlooked by creators.

 With over 22 billion views a day, YouTube is today’s largest source of entertainment (no secret there).
 But what a lot of creators tend to forget is that YouTube is also an important resource of information and daily searches, finding out what's trending in your niche is a great way to attract more viewers to your channel.

 Today, we’re going to find out how by using Google trends we can find your next content idea and along with the ThoughtLeaders platform we’ll show you how valuable this info can be.

 Before we get started, it’s very important to note, this process of finding trending topics for your channel, does not mean you need to compromise your content and only look for “popular” themes.
 In fact, consistency is one of the most important attributes of a successful channel, the objective here is to show creators a way of understanding what their audience is curious about and finding content themes that both fit your channel and potentially attract more views.